Submissions to this project have closed

-The Victorian Government is committed to protecting the long-term future of agricultural land in Melbourne’s green wedge and peri-urban areas.
+The Victorian Government is committed to protecting Melbourne’s green wedges and keeping farms on our urban fringes working and producing for generations to come.
 Some of Victoria’s most productive agricultural land is within 100 km of central Melbourne.
-In 2015-16 the region grew 10 per cent of Victoria’s agricultural production, including 59 per cent of vegetables.
+As our climate changes, the ideal conditions of agricultural land become even more important to Victoria’s food production.

-Protecting the significant features and assets found in these areas is important for ongoing environmental, economic, cultural and health and wellbeing outcomes.
+Protecting the significant features and assets found in these areas is important for ongoing environmental, economic, cultural and health and wellbeing outcomes for all Victorians.

-Robust planning controls are needed to maintain the benefits provided by green wedge and peri-urban areas and manage land use to support long term agricultural use that serves the needs of Melbourne’s growing population.
+Robust planning controls are needed to maintain the benefits provided by green wedges and manage land use to support long term agricultural use that serves the needs of Melbourne’s growing population.

 As a result of the coronavirus

 (COVID-19) pandemic, local communities are reconnecting with green spaces near

 their homes and with where and how our food is produced.
 Strengthening protections